-Daily Practice: Services to Children
+Daily Practice: Services to Infants and Children

-Daily practice in services to children should be addressed by the collaborative as treating the parents alone ignores the effects of substance abuse on the children.
+Daily practice in services to Infants and children should be addressed by the collaborative as treating the parents alone ignores the effects of substance abuse on the children.
 Substance abuse services provided to families in the child welfare system should be provided in a family systems approach.
 When residential care is warranted, keeping parents and their children together whenever appropriate should be a priority.
 If the cycle cannot be interrupted in a family where caretakers are substance abusing or addicted, there is the risk that without effective intervention a new generation may repeat the same pattern in which they were raised.
 Advocates for children have a role in ensuring that the special needs of children of substance abusers are addressed in prevention and intervention programs.
 Agency attorneys can act as a liaison between the agency, community and media to advocate for improved services to increase family recovery and child protection.

 Children Living with Substance-Dependent or Substance-Abusing Parents: 2002 to 2007

 This issue of The NSDUH Report examines the number of children living with substance-dependent or substance-abusing parents.
 It focuses on biological, step-, adoptive, and foster children under 18 years of age who were living with one or both parents at the time of the survey interview.

 Methamphetamine Addiction, Treatment, and Outcomes: Implications for Child Welfare Workers (PDF 79 KB) Provides an overview of patterns of Methamphetamine use, effects of addiction, effects on children of parental use, medical interventions for children, treatment options and treatment outcomes for parents.